GDPR – Carrington Dean and your privacy

 We will only collect relevant personal information, including where necessary sensitive personal data, about you when you apply to us, and any additional information provided by you or others in various ways, including:

-- When you take part in market research, competitions and promotions provided by, or on behalf of the Group.
+- When you participate in market research, competitions and promotions provided by us, or on our behalf

-Please note that for quality and training purposes, telephone calls to our offices will be recorded and monitored.
+Please note that for quality and training purposes, telephone calls to our offices may be recorded and monitored.

 What happens to your information when you provide it?